 - oral history as a form of social and communal activity;

 - oral history as a form of therapy;

-- place of oral history in theory and practise of contemporary museums and NGOs;
+- place of oral history in theory and practice of contemporary museums and NGOs;

-- new media and oral history: usage and abusage of memories in the Internet;
+- new media and oral history: usage and abusage of memories on the Internet;

 - legal problems of doing oral history.